oracle-livelabs/oci/oci-dns-traffic-management/lab7/lab7.md

 ### About the IP prefix steering policy

 The IP prefix steering policy will direct users to a site based on the user's DNS server IP.
 Each rule allows for a backup site so users are redirected in case the main site goes down.
-In this lab I will create a rule with the following:
+In this lab, I will create a rule with the following:
 * users using Cloudflare's recursive DNS server (1.1.1.1) will go to the Chicago site.
 If Chicago goes down, they will be redirected to Frankfurt.
 * users using Oracle Cloud's recursive DNS server (216.146.35.35) will go to the Frankfurt site.
 If Frankfurt goes down, they will be redirected to Chicago.
 * no *global catch-all rule* which means that users using any other DNS server will get a random response.